 Among other things, it did not respond to criticism, wasn't proactive in getting the good side of its story out, appeared to ignore the damage it caused, and never issued a heartfelt apology.
 Even now, Ragan's PR Daily reported that Komen is not addressing the leadership shakeup on its Facebook page or Twitter feeds.

+So now that she is leaving, why does Brinker still not get it?
+It has to do with the timing of the resignation and how she is leaving.
 In terms of timing, given the constant criticism over the last six months, it should have happened a long time ago.
 The longer she stayed, the more we were reminded of Komen's poor decision and how it was mishandled.
 Related to the timing, The Wall Street Journal reported, "Ms. Brinker said the changes had nothing to do with the Planned Parenthood firestorm."

 Yeah, right.
 Four key people leave at the same time and you want us to believe it's a coincidence?